FoamScience/openfoam-apptainer-packaging/README.md

 1. A JSON Database of container metadata, with full control at the hands of the container maintainer.
 1. Maintaining definition files for your projects can be done in your own repos.
 1. Loading your own repositories of base framework container definitions works seamlessly.
+1. Container-as-code capabilities offering a python API to create containers as well as a REPL shell

 ## Quick Instructions